Richard Hanania: Later work

 In his 2023 book The Origins of Woke, Hanania argues that central causes of "wokeness" are the Civil Rights Act of 1964 and multiple inventive court decisions and executive orders.
 The book has promotional blurbs by Vivek Ramaswamy, David O. Sacks, and Peter Thiel, who wrote, "Hanania shows we need the sticks and stones of government violence to exorcise the diversity demon."
 In The Atlantic, Tyler Austin Harper called the book a "Trojan horse for white supremacy", arguing that it is grounded in the assumption that "Black people and women are less competent, capable, and intelligent than white men."
 Robert VerBruggen, writing in the Washington Examiner, called it "an interesting and mostly sober take on long-debated civil rights topics from one of the Right's most frustrating figures."

-In October 2023, Hanania was noted for praising a book by Costin Vlad Alamariu, known for his fascist persona Bronze Age Pervert.
+The Age of Entitlement: America Since the Sixties has been called a precursor to Hanania's Origins of Woke.

-In 2024, it was reported that Hanania was one of several hundred contributors to the writing of Project 2025.
+Hanania was one of the contributors to the writing of Project 2025.
 He has since criticized President Trump and the MAGA movement.
 In particular, he argued that some of Trump's nominees for government positions, like Kash Patel and Robert F. Kennedy Jr., were not merit-based.
 Shortly after the president's "liberation day" speech, Hanania published an essay explaining why he believed he was mistaken in voting for Trump.
 Hanania told The New York Times that "the resistance libs were mostly right about" Trump.